cfjedimaster/raymondcamdendotcom/content/post/2017/01/31/some-guidance-for-blogging.md

 Don't do popup modals begging me to "Like" your content or subscribe to your newsletter.
 Yes, I know they work.
 But I feel very strongly that they are incredibly rude and offputting to your readers.
 I've come to your blog to read your content and you decide to *stop* me from doing the one thing I came there for to ask me to like your shit?
 I mean seriously, does that make sense to you?
 I know Google is beginning to punish sites on mobile that do that and I truly hope they do so for desktop as well.
-I will flatout refuse to read most sites that do this and
+I will flat out refuse to read most sites that do this and
 I *never* promote, via Twitter or any other form, a URL that has one of these dialogs.

 Lastly - provide some way to contact you.
 That can be a simple email address, a contact form, or a Twitter post.
 I can't tell